JPresting/2---Self-Hosted-Infrastructure/oraclecloud-openwebui-selfhost/RunOllamaCloud.md

-# RunPod Ollama Setup with Persistent Storage
+# 💎RunPod.io Ollama Setup with Persistent Storage💎

 A complete guide to setting up Ollama on RunPod with automatic model persistence and cost optimization.